We’re voluntarily sharing our gender pay gap data in our efforts to be a fair, inclusive and transparent organisation.

 Proportion of staff who receive a bonus payment:

 Part of the reporting process requires organisations to divide employees into four equal quarters.
 For the National Housing Federation this means there are around 29 staff per quartile.

 This is represented in the table below.
-The gender split is similar to our overall split of male and female colleagues, except in the upper quartile where there are slightly more men compared to women.
+The gender split is similar to our overall split of male and female colleagues.
+67% of our staff are female.

 |Lower quartile||Lower middle quartile||Upper middle quartile||Upper quartile|

 What time period does this data cover?

 All of this analysis is based on a snapshot of staff pay in April 2019.

 We have based the bonus calculations on payments made between April 2018 and April 2019.

 We are really pleased that this year we have no gender pay gap.
 However, we are aware that we are a small organisation and it only takes a relatively small number of changes to affect the results significantly from year to year.